maksmaisak/htn/debugging.md

 ### Inspecting blackboard/worldstate values

-The Blackboard tab on the bottom right shows the current values of the Blackboard by default.
+The Blackboard tab on the bottom right of the image above shows the current values of the Blackboard by default.
-By switching it to `Selected` mode and selecting a node that is part of the current plan, you can see what the worldstate will be at that point in the plan, as determined during planning.
+By switching it to the `Selected` mode and selecting a node that is part of the current plan, you can see what the worldstate will be at that point in the plan, as determined during planning.